Develop and improve skills and techniques in drawing and drawing for painting.

-This course is for everyone wanting to explore fully the art of drawing in a friendly and accessible ambience, and to study drawing in a variety of contexts and approaches.
+This course is for everyone wanting to explore fully the art of drawing in friendly and accessible surroundings, and to study drawing in a variety of contexts and approaches.
 Beginners very welcome!
 No previous knowledge or experience necessary.

 What does this course cover